Skip to content

 Forget a memory:

-“Forget everything about my programming preferences”
+“Forget everything about my editor preferences”

 Behind the scenes, each prompt triggered a different MemLayer operation: